Aritgon/Global-superstore-analysis/readme.md

 **1.** _The company has seen the most profit and sales in the **Q4** of 2014.
 Throughout the years, the business has achieved a steady growth in profits and sales, Showing its smooth market adaption and dominance._

-**2.** _The total sales and profit chart reveals that it is the **United States** who was responsible for company's top sales and profit over the years(2011-2014), with approximately ***$2,300,000** in sales and scoring a **286,000** dollars of profit over the year.
-It has around **18%** of sales value to the total sales value and **19.5%** of profit to the company's total profit._
+**2.** _The sales and profit analysis from 2011 to 2014 highlights the **United States** as the company’s **top-performing** country.
+It generated approximately **$2.3 million** in sales and contributed around **$286,000** in profit during the time.
+The **United States** has contributed **18%** of sales value and **19.5%** of overall profit gain to the company total, revealing the underlying strategic importance of its market and overall business performance._

 **3.** _From Region wise sales and profit report, the **Central** region has gained the top spot for its contribution of **22.32%** to the company's total sales and **21.22%** of overall profit value.
 It has shown a dominating market presence and effective sales strategy._

-_On the other hand, the region of both **Canada** and **carribean** had a quite struggle in their marketing. indicating for strategic restructuring in marketing efforts and customer engagement practices._
+_On the other hand, the region of both **Canada** and **carribea** had a quite struggle in their marketing. indicating for a strategic restructuring in marketing efforts and customer engagement practices._

 # 🏁 Final Takeaways
 - This README only highlights a key selection of dashboards and chart from the main dashboard.
-To explore the main dashboard, download the "global superstore.pbix" file from the "dashboards" file and it in the POWER BI desktop.
+To explore the main dashboard, download the **"global superstore.pbix"** file from the **"dashboards"** file and it in the POWER BI desktop.

 ## 🔨 Tools used
 1. Pandas - for cleaning.